applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ### Why this simple procedure is too simplistic <link src="jzshiO"/>

 I suggested above that you keep a list of assumptions that are made by this approach.
-Here are a couple of the very problematic ones (I'll leave it to you to think about why they're problematic for the moment).
+Here are a couple of the very problematic ones.

 1. We're scoring all matches as 1 and all mismatches as 0.
 This suggests that all matches are equally likely, and all mismatches are equally unlikely.
 What's a more biologically meaningful way to do this (think about protein sequences here)?
 2. Similarly, every gap that is introduced results in the same penalty being incurred.
 Based on what we know about how insertion/deletion events occur, what do you think is a more biologically meaningful way to do this?